Life insurance retirement plans (LIRP)

 Key takeaways

-• Because LIRPs are expensive to maintain, they are usually only beneficial for high-net-worth individuals.
+• LIRPs are expensive to maintain, so they are usually only beneficial for high-net-worth individuals.

-• Buying a term life policy and maintaining a 401(k) or Roth IRA is a better alternative to a LIRP for most people.
+• Buying a term life policy and maintaining a 401(k) or Roth IRA is a better alternative to an LIRP for most people.

-A life insurance retirement plan is a permanent life insurance policy that uses the cash value component to help fund retirement.
+A life insurance retirement plan (LIRP) is a permanent life insurance policy that uses the cash value that accumulates to help fund your retirement.

 LIRPs mimic the tax benefits of a Roth IRA, meaning you don’t pay taxes on any withdrawals after you are 59½ years old and cash gains are tax-deferred.